How to Track Link Clicks in Google Analytics 4

 Click the Save button.

-With that, you’ve successfully set up Google Analytics link click tracking in Google Tag Manager!
-You’ll need to go through the above process for any other clicks you want to track.
+With that, you’ve successfully set up link click tracking in Google Tag Manager!
+You’ll repeat this process for any other click you want to track.

-Remember, MonsterInsights tracks outbound link clicks out of the box, so you’d be able to see those Instagram profile link clicks in Analytics without any GTM setup.
+Remember, MonsterInsights tracks outbound link clicks out of the box, so on a WordPress site, you’d see those Instagram profile clicks in Analytics without any GTM setup at all.

 How do I track clicks in Google Analytics?